A Smaller School?

 What does success look like for your event?
 Define specific, measurable outcomes before planning anything else.

-For admissions teams, this might mean application submissions or campus visit bookings.
-For real estate, it's qualified leads or scheduled showings.
+For admissions teams, this might mean application submissions, campus visit bookings, or deposit rate lift from virtual event attendees.
 Know your numbers so you can track event ROI effectively.

 Plan Your Promotion Strategy